 The Council's current detailed capital investment plan is contained in its approved Capital Programme.
-A Capital Programme totalling £12,454,103 was approved for 2020/21 on 19 February 2020.
-Of this total £10,454,103 relates to the total cost of new schemes for 2020/21 together with £1,000,000 for schemes funded by external sources (Disabled Facilities Grants) and £1,000,000 contingency.
-In addition £3,024,776 slippage was incurred in 2019/20, resulting in a total Capital Programme of £15,478,879 for 2020/21.
+A Capital Programme totalling £12.923m was approved for 2021/22.
+Of this total £10.923m relates to the total cost of new schemes for 2021/22 together with £1.000m for schemes funded by external sources (Disabled Facilities Grants) and £1,000,000 contingency.
+In addition £2.256m slippage was incurred in 2020/21, resulting in a total Capital Programme of £15.179m for 2021/22.

-Due to the COVID-19 pandemic and the financial impact this has placed on the Council, a review of the 2020/21 Capital Programme has been completed with the assistance of Budget Holders and members of the Capital, Assets and Commercial Investment Review Group.
+Due to the COVID-19 pandemic and the financial impact this has placed on the Council, a review of the 2021/22 Capital Programme has been completed with the assistance of Budget Holders and members of the Capital, Assets and Commercial Investment Review Group.
 The rationale behind this review was to establish which of the capital projects approved in the programme were essential or health and safety related, were unable to be commenced due to the pandemic, could be deferred to the following year due to resources and services available during the crisis or were no longer required.